dotnetconfig/highlightjs-dotnetconfig/README.md

-# dotnetconfig grammar for highlight.js
+# gitconfig/dotnetconfig grammar for highlight.js

 Language plugin for highlightjs.